MarcosLaporte/SolvdLaba-JavaAutomationCourse/homework-01_10/README.md

 ### One-to-Many

-* **Customers to Computers** : One customer can own multiple computers, but each computer is associated with one customer.
 * **Suppliers to Parts** : One supplier can provide multiple parts, but each part is sourced from a single supplier.
-* **Computers to Repair Tickets** : One computer can have multiple repair tickets, but each repair ticket is associated with one computer.
+* **Customers to Repair Tickets** : One customer can have multiple repair tickets, but each repair ticket is associated with one customer.

 ### Many-to-Many (with intermediate tables)